 "Rumour has it the Earth King has finally stepped out of his bubble," Azula said in a detached tone.
 "He's taken control of the Dai Li."

 Jing Sheng shrugged.
 "It won't change anything.
 The Lower Ring will not forgive him so easily.
 The Earth King has had years to help his people; he chose to stay shut away and become nothing more than a puppet on Long Feng's string."

 "You're right, of course."
 Her eyes met his, sharp and commanding.
 "That's why we should strike now.
 The Dai Li have been divided and weakened.
 The Earth King is a fool.
 It's the perfect time."

 He paused in the act of sipping tea.
 "I am not opposed to the idea, but what of—"

 "Will not be a problem."
 Azula raised her cup.
-"My chi blocker will support the earthbenders so they don't run into any issues while tearing down the walls.
-It's much easier to take down a shelled beast from the inside, after all; no one will expect it."
+"My chi blocker will support the earthbenders I've handpicked for the job so they don't run into any issues.
+It's much easier to take down a shelled beast from the inside, after all.
+No one will expect it."
 Her eyes narrowed a fraction.
 "You just make sure you don't muck up your part."

 He licked his lips.
-"Of—of course not.
+"Of course not.
 I will do everything in my power to assist you."
 A dip of his head.
 "Princess Azula."